crimsonkeysociety/tour_management/README.md

 ### Uninitializing a Month
 1. To completely undo a month initialization, click the "Uninitialize Month" button on the Edit Month Initialization page.
 2. Note that this will delete all default tours (tours created during initialization) will be deleted, but all other tours will be left alone.
+It will also close the month if it had previously been [open](#opening_months).

+<a name="opening_months"></a>
+#Opening Months
+1. Months can be "opened" so that all active members can claim unclaimed tours.
+This replaces the old practice of signing up for tours on a Google doc.
+2. To open a month, go to its view page and click the "Open Month" button in the actions panel.
+3. Select a closing date and time on the next page.
+This date cannot be after the month you're opening.
+4. You'll be brought back to the month's view page, which you'll now notice has a green message alerting you that the month has been opened.
+This message will also contain a link to the month's [public](#public) page, where any active Key member can login and claim tours.
+You should send this link out to the membership.

+>**Note:** Only initialized months, and only the current or future months, can be opened.

 #Managing Tours
 <a name="edit_tour"></a>